Sarmkadan/caddy-vps-toolkit/CODE_OF_CONDUCT.md

 ## Questions?

-If you have questions about this Code of Conduct, please contact the project maintainers through https://sarmkadan.com.
+If you have questions about this Code of Conduct, please contact the project maintainers via GitHub Issues or email rutova2@gmail.com.

 ---